 Do patterns in how we think about emotional information change the pathways between short-term affect and longer-term mood?

 Does our level of interest in having social experiences affect our mental and physical health?
 What about the quality of those social experiences?

 We believe that the answers to these questions will help us contribute to more effective interventions, particularly to treat or prevent depression in autistic adults.

 Read about our Ongoing Projects below, or click here for a list of Representative Work.

 "2m2x" College Health Study

-2m2x is a pilot study exploring social and emotional health outcomes in both autistic and non-autistic first-semester college students.
+2m2x is a multi-site, longitudinal study exploring social and emotional health outcomes in both autistic and non-autistic first-semester college students.
 We call it "2m2x" because participants are asked to take a two minute survey twice per week on smart devices during their first semester.

 Roundabout Minds Project

 National Institute of Mental Health (NIMH) funded study in which we seek to characterize repetitive thinking in autistic adults using behavioral and psychophysiological tools, and look for associations between facets of repetitive thinking and markers of positive and negative health states.